ChronoSheets/ChronoSheets-CSharp-Client/docs/FleetApi.md

 <a name="fleetupdatevehicle"></a>
 # **FleetUpdateVehicle**
-> CsApiApiResponseBoolean FleetUpdateVehicle (CsApiSaveVehicleRequest request, string xChronosheetsAuth)
+> CSApiResponseBoolean FleetUpdateVehicle (CSSaveVehicleRequest request, string xChronosheetsAuth)

 Update a vehicle